About MHHS

 Home Health and Geriatric Unit

-The Home Health and Geriatric Unit provides essential healthcare services to elderly and homebound individuals, ensuring they receive continuous, quality care in the comfort of their own homes.
-The unit focuses on promoting independence, managing chronic conditions, and improving the quality of life for geriatric patients through personalized care plans, regular home visits, and coordination with families and caregivers.
+Provides essential healthcare services to elderly and homebound individuals, ensuring they receive continuous, quality care in the comfort of their own homes.
+This unit focuses on promoting independence, managing chronic conditions, improving the quality of life for geriatric patients through personalized care plans, regular home visits, and coordination with families and caregivers.
 By bridging clinical services with community-based support, the unit plays a critical role in supporting aging populations and reducing unnecessary hospitalization.

 Immunization Program

-The Immunization Program works to protect individuals and the entire community from preventable infectious diseases by providing safe and effective vaccines.
-Through routine immunizations and outreach efforts, the program helps:
+A program to protect individuals and the community from preventable infectious diseases by providing safe and effective vaccines.

 • Prevent illness and complications